Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 Beef Jerky

-• How to store: Simply store unopened beef jerky in the cabinet.
+• How to store: Simply store unopened beef jerky in the pantry or kitchen cabinet.

-• Shelf Life: Unopened beef jerky can last 1 to 2 years!
+• Shelf Life: Unopened commercial beef jerky can last 1 to 2 years!

-• Homemade Jerky: Doesn’t have preservatives, so please store in the freezer.
-I store just enough for eating the next 2-3 days in the refrigerator.
+• Homemade Jerky: It doesn’t have preservatives, so please store it in the freezer.
+I store just enough food for eating for the next 2-3 days in the refrigerator.

 Canned Fruits and Vegetables